MAHMOUDELSAYED7/Body-Metrics/README.md

 Users can easily switch between languages from the settings menu, making the app accessible to a broader audience.

 ### Customizable Text Styles/Font Families
-To enhance user experience, BodyMetrics `offers three different font families`:
+To enhance user experience, Body Metrics `offers three different font families`:

 - `Poppins:` A modern and clean font family.
 - `GermaniaOne:` A unique and eye-catching font family.